rpigu-i/the_2600_project/README.md

 1. Grab this repository by forking it.

-2. Create a folder/use the folder for the magazine edition e.g. `23-4: Winter 2006-2007`
+2. Create a folder/use the folder for the magazine edition e.g. `23-4: Winter 2006-2007` would be: `23_4_winter_2006`

-3. Clone and add a Dockerfile for the project
+3. Clone and add a Dockerfile for the project, or other environment file required to run the code.

 4. Add in the code from 2600 Magazine

 5. Get it running and update the README, including the magazine edition, a quick synopsis and the original author who created it.
+Any instructions to run the code should be included.

 6. Create a PR from your Fork to this repository